HumanHalo -- Safe and Efficient 3D Navigation Among Humans via Minimally Conservative MPC: Experiments

 \subsection{Real-World Experiments}

 We validate the transfer to an embedded \ac{MAV} platform.
-The pipeline on board comprises: (1) state estimation using OKVIS2~\cite{leutenegger2022okvis2}, (2) 2-D human body tracking and lifting to 3-D joints, (3) our proposed controller, and (4) \ac{MAV} actuation through PX4~\cite{px42015meier}.
+The pipeline on board comprises: (i) state estimation using OKVIS2~\cite{leutenegger2022okvis2}, (ii) 2D human body tracking and lifting to 3D joints, (iii) our proposed controller, and (iv) \ac{MAV} actuation through PX4~\cite{px42015meier}.
 Experiments use a quadrotor equipped with an Intel RealSense D455 and a Jetson Orin NX that runs the full perception and planning stack.

+While ground-truth human joints are available in simulation, onboard deployment on an \ac{MAV} requires real-time perception.
+Many monocular 3D pose estimators exhibit inaccurate global root estimation~\cite{kanazawa2017hmr, kocabas2019vibe, goel2023hmd2, zhao2023poseformerv2}, and methods that address this typically rely on computationally intensive optimization or models unsuitable for embedded platforms~\cite{schaefer2023glopro, kocabas2024pace, kocobas2021pare, yuan2022glamr}.

+To demonstrate the robustness of our controller, we adopt a lightweight and noise-prone perception pipeline.
+Humans are detected with a real-time 2D pose model~\cite{bin2018bodytracking}, and 3D joints are obtained by direct back-projection onto synchronized depth.
+Joint association is performed using a pixel-proximity heuristic.
+This approach is computationally efficient but sensitive to depth noise and occlusions.
+We apply no additional filtering, allowing noisy and occasionally inconsistent joint observations to directly affect control.
+This setup evaluates whether the reachability-based safety constraint preserves collision avoidance under degraded perception.

-\textbf{Intermittent and delayed observations} To handle missed detections and variable latency, we store, per joint, the timestamp of the last observation.
-The joint-wise reachable-set expansion is increased proportionally to the elapsed unobserved time, which (i) folds observation uncertainty and latency directly into safety reasoning without extra modeling, and (ii) preserves safety despite missing or delayed observations.
+We incorporate data-driven human motion forecasts only in the objective to improve visual servoing.
+Future 3D joint trajectories are predicted using MotionMixer~\cite{bouazizi2022motionmixer} based on the previous 10 frames.
+Its lightweight MLP architecture enables onboard inference.
+Note that our proposed reachability-based safety constraint does not rely on these forecasts, thereby implicitly handling prediction errors.
+To handle missed detections and variable latency, we store the timestamp of the last observation for each joint.
+The joint-wise reachable set expansion is increased proportionally to the elapsed unobserved time, which (i) folds observation uncertainty and latency directly into safety reasoning without extra modeling, and (ii) preserves safety despite missing or delayed observations.